Reasons For Revolution

 most people.

-- Having less time off than a medieval peasant.
+- Having less time off work than a medieval peasant.

 - The top 1% of Americans have 10 times more money than the rest of the 99% combined.